farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Using control-space for completion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here's a general overview with more examples on how to rebind keys.:

-    A popular short cut that people sometimes use is :kbd:`Ctrl`-:kbd:`Space`
+    A popular short cut that people sometimes use is :kbd:`Ctrl` :kbd:`Space`
     for opening the autocompletion menu instead of the tab key.
     This can be done with the following key binding.::